JP12025/mario2/README.md

 # How to Test

-- Test your script with command `./check mario2.py`
+Test your script with command:
+- `./check -p mario2.py` if you write Python code
+- `./check -j mario2.jl` if you write Julia code

 Don't forget it's important to test your program.
 In fact, when you decide to test a program, you'll have to ask yourself questions about what your program does and what the special cases are.